Tee2024/Tee2024/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

-Hi, I’m Ibigbemi Tolani!
+Hello, I’m Ibigbemi Tolani.
-I am a passionate data analyst dedicated to transforming raw data into actionable insights.
+I am a passionate data analyst dedicated to transforming raw data into impactful insights.
 With a solid background in Sales and Marketing, I excel at solving complex problems and leveraging data to drive informed decision-making.

 My expertise in Excel, Power BI, SQL, and Tableau allows me to help businesses unlock growth through insightful analysis and visualization.
 I believe in combining analytical rigor with creative flair, ensuring that every dataset tells a compelling story that resonates with stakeholders.